How to Automate Repetitive Tasks And Focus More On What You Love

 1. Identify your needs

 The easiest way to automate your repetitive tasks is with the right software, but you need to have a clear idea of what needs to be automated to get the most out of your tech.
 Hive is a project management platform with built-in automation features to help you minimize redundant work and connect all of your work apps in one single dashboard.
-You can use Hive Automate to trigger holds on projects, change an action’s assignee, or even more an action item to a different project if you collaborate with another team.
+With Hive Automate, you can trigger holds on projects, change an action’s assignee, or even more an action item to a different project if you collaborate with another team.

 2. Focus on the workflow